erin-m-keller/keller-ecommerce/README.md

    ``` bash
     npm start
   ```
-  > Once the server is listening use the following commands in Insomnia to view the data
+  > Once the server is listening use the following commands in Insomnia/Postman to view the data

   ### Category Routes
   * Get all categories and their associated products: